kyoh-dev/gotime/README.md

 Practice CLI app using [cobra](github.com/spf13/cobra-cli@latest).

-Prints the timezone in a specified location.
+Prints useful information about the time and timezone in a specified location.